CookieUzen/web-notes/_docs/cs/unit 1.md

 Although not all legacy systems have to updated.
 As long as the legacy system functions well and there are no better alternatives, they can be kept in a business.
 Administrators have to be careful in the case that legacy systems cannot be upgraded (due to software/hardware incompatibility).

+Another possible cause of change management is a `business merger`.
+Business mergers are when two or more business combine to reduce costs.
+In this case, the technologies of two companies should be combine.
+This may cause some `compatibility issues` (refer to next subsection).

 #### Four Strategies of Integration